The Tea Room Tradition at St. Philip’s Church

 Let Us know what you're donating!

 Questions?
-Contact Tea Room chair Amanda Ayers at stphilipstearoom@gmail.com.
+Contact Tea Room co-chairs Amanda Ayers and Hope Gamble at stphilipstearoom@gmail.com.